zachpino/digidev-f19/week02/python-basics.md

 print(name + " has " + str(siblingCount) + "sibling(s)")
 ```

-Note that `input()` does not manage datatypes for you and takes all input as strings, so you should always plan on forcing user input into integers or floats as necessary with `int()` and `float()`.
-We can catch incorrectly typed user input by asking Python to `try` something, and if it fails, printing a useful error message.
+Note that `input()` does not manage datatypes for you and assumes all `input` responses are strings, even numbers.
+We can also catch incorrectly typed user input by asking Python to `try` something, and if it fails, printing a useful error message.

 ```python
 firstNumber = input("Enter the first number to multiply:")